AmrMosallem/Clean-Code-and-Design-Patterns/README.md

     - The variable name `yyyymmdstr` is unclear and does not follow descriptive naming conventions.

 2. **`getUserInfo(); getClientData(); getCustomerRecord();`**
-**Violation**: Function Names Should Reveal Intent.
+**Violation**: Different Names for the same concept.
-    - These names are too generic and don't clarify what specific data is retrieved.
+    - Consistent terminology should be used across the codebase to avoid confusion.

 3. **`setTimeout(blastOff, 86400000);`**
  **Violation**: Magic Numbers.